intersystems-community/vscode-objectscript/docs/Configuration.md

 ## Configuring a Server

 First, configure one or more servers.
 Select **View > Command Palette > InterSystems Server Manager: Store Password in Keychain**.
-This command lets you define a new server, as well as storing a password.
+This command lets you define a new server and securely store a password in the system keychain.
 Click the plus sign in the upper right corner of the dialog, as shown:

 ![Define New Server.](../assets/images/new-server.png "define new server")